NUTRITIONAL AUTONOMIC RESPONSE TESTING (NART) AND RELATED TECHNIQUES

 AN EXAMPLE TO EXPLAIN WHAT I MEAN

 With NART and most kinesological and reflex response testing, or acupuncture testing, one looks for the most imbalanced part of the body such as the thyroid gland, or perhaps the adrenals, or the spleen, or the stomach, or something else.
 Or one might find the worst imbalance in the upper spine, for example, with some chiropractic techniques.

 Then one corrects this and the patient feels better.
 The patient is then directed, usually, to return for another visit in a week or whenever and the practitioner does the method again, and corrects the next “level” or layer of imbalance.
 The idea is that by doing this over and over, one will eventually clear the body of all imbalances.

 Chelating doctors do the same thing.
 They detect the worst toxic metal such as mercury, for example, and then they give a series of treatments or a product such as chlorella or vitamins to correct this.
 Then they may do another test and find the next worse problem, and treat that, and so on.

-By comparison, nutritional balancing, by paying the most attention to the oxidation rate and to the major mineral ratios, regardless of everything else, always starts and finishes at the deepest level.
+By comparison, nutritional balancing, by paying the most attention to the oxidation rate and to the major mineral ratios, regardless of everything else, always starts and finishes at a deeper level.
 Correcting other things such as the liver, kidneys, thyroid, adrenals, digestion, etc. is always made secondary.
 This is the critical difference between these methods.
-So please stay away from all autonomic reflex testing, kinesiology, meridian testing, and most electrical testing methods as well.
+So please stay away from all autonomic reflex testing, kinesiology, meridian testing, homeopathy, and most electrical testing methods as well.